Eagles of the Republic: Premise

-At the public unveiling of his casting, the man observing Fahmy is introduced to him as Mansour, a senior presidential aide overseeing the film.
-Fahmy is conflicted between wanting to convey the truth, to produce a great film, and to keep Mansour happy.
-Mansour reveals that Fahmy's home is bugged by repeating some acting advice he had given Donya, with whom he has become sexually impotent.
-At a dinner for officials involved with the film, Fahmy meets the Defence Minister and learns that he is Suzanne's husband.
-The military officials force Fahmy to agree to deliver a speech praising the president when he attends the Egyptian Military Academy for Armed Forces Day.
+At the public unveiling of his casting, the man stalking Fahmy is introduced to him as Mansour, a senior presidential aide who will oversee the film production.
+Following a clash on set about the historical accuracy of the portrayal of certain events, Mansour reveals that Fahmy's home is bugged by repeating some acting advice he had given Donya, with whom he has become sexually impotent.
+At a dinner for officials involved with the film, Fahmy meets the Defense Minister and learns that he is Suzanne's husband.
+The military officials force Fahmy to agree to deliver a speech praising the president when he attends the Egyptian Military Academy for Armed Forces Day on 6 October.